happyfoxinc/helpstack/README.md

 ###Customizing Help Stack UI

 HelpStack comes with built in screens to interact with the customers.
-You can customize the skin of HelpStack screens as per your App themes by providing a simple pList file.
+You can customize the skin of HelpStack screens as per your App themes by providing your configurations as a simple pList file.
 If not, it takes up the default HelpStack theme.

 Certain pList properties must be provided in a pre-defined format as listed below: